 Advantages of Motherboards with Built-in Wi-Fi

-Not all motherboards have an onboard WiFi.
+Not all motherboards have onboard Wi-Fi.
 But, for those that do, users usually get some advantages to make them worthwhile.

-1. Speed is More than Sufficient for an Commercial User
+1. Speed is More than Sufficient for a Commercial User

-Stark differences usually come to light with more demanding tasks like when running a comprehensive and a busy NAS storage setup.
+Stark differences usually come to light with more demanding tasks, like running a complete and busy NAS storage setup.

-You can take your portable or tower desktop anywhere you like and not have to worry about finding an Ethernet slot.
+You can take your portable or tower desktop anywhere and not worry about finding an Ethernet slot.

 3. Great for Office Use

-Built-in Wi-Fi can be beneficial in situations where many computers need to communicate via a single router.
+Built-in Wi-Fi can be beneficial when many computers need to communicate via a single router.

 Having to connect a large number of desktops via Ethernet would mean investing in expensive network switches.

-In this situation a motherboard with WiFi would certainly come in handy.
+In this situation, a motherboard with Wi-Fi would undoubtedly come in handy.

 Also Read: Do Motherboards Have Bluetooth?